mopst/arcgis-python-toolbox/demo.md

 ### Video

-This video shows how to use the tool and the demo files.
+This [video](https://www.youtube.com/embed/U4L16ksAge4) shows how to use the tool and the demo files.
 Step-by-step instructions are below.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/U4L16ksAge4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Step by step instructions

 - Download the [MOPST Python Toolbox](https://github.com/mopst/arcgis-python-toolbox/releases/download/v1.0.0/MOPST-ArcGIS-Python-Toolbox.pyt).
 Save this somewhere on your machine you can find it (e.g. Downloads).